valiafetisov/unity-webgl-multiplayer/readme.md

 2. Open `unity` folder as Unity project and run the game `CMD+P`

+### Developing

+If you're willing to develop server code farther, you may find useful to use `npm run dev` instead of `npm start` as it will start script with `nodemon` – a monitoring tool that will restart server after every edit.

 ### Credits

 - [Web Sockets Plugin](https://www.assetstore.unity3d.com/en/#!/content/38367) by Unity Technologies